RelateMN Team

 Certifications/Trainings: Accelerated Resolution Therapy (ART), Managing and Adapting Practice

-Rachel Schwake, MSW, LGSW (she/her)
+Rachel Schwake, MSW, LICSW (she/her)

 Office-Based Therapist